 13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
-Potters Green School recognises that children looked after may have additional vulnerabilities.
+Potters Green School recognises that children looked after may have additional vulnerabilities by virtue of this.
 The Designated Lead for Looked-After and Previously Looked-After Children is Mrs Liz Dickson.

-13.2 Staff will receive training on how to best safeguard children who are Looked-After and Previously Looked-After.
+13.2 Staff will receive training on how to best safeguard children who have been Looked-After and Previously Looked-After.